sherdencooper/PromptFuzz/README.md

 ### Datasets

-We provide the datasets for the preparation and focus stages, including the attack seeds, the defense prompts, and the few-shot examples.
+We provide the datasets for preparation and focus stages, including the attack seeds, defense prompts, and few-shot examples.
 You can read the [Datasets](./Datasets/README.md) for more details, and the dataset names are as follows:

 |Dataset Name| Stage |
 |---|---|